 If you want you can review our guide on how to choose travel insurance, where you will find comparisons, opinions, and discounts.

-We hope you enjoyed this visit to European winter highlights.
-Let us know in the comments what place attracted you the most, or maybe there is a European winter adventure that you would like us to recommend?
+We hope you enjoyed this visit to the European winter highlights.
+Let us know in the comments what place attracted you the most, or maybe there is a European winter adventure that you would like us to recommend.

 Guest Post by: Elora Holt – revisitinghistory.com

 Full-time architecture geek, especially Gothic & Art Nouveau varieties – the quickest way to convince me to travel is to describe the local architecture (not that it will take much effort, I have a bucket list of locations that will take a lifetime).
-I’m a design geek as well, so my long-term focus is to work in 3D architectural rendering.
+I’m also a design geek, so my long-term focus is to work in 3D architectural rendering.
 But in the meantime, I’m enjoying grabbing a cup of coffee and writing about castles around Europe!

 Plan Your Trip to Europe